 4. Being emotionally unavailable

-Cheating is a very painful way to self-sabotage a relationship.
-A man that cheats on a woman he loves and cherishes is undermining her trust and throwing a grenade into the relationship.
+When a man cheats on a woman he loves he betrays her trust and throws a grenade into the relationship.

 6. Looking for a flaw

-A common way that men will self-sabotage a relationship is by focusing on the one thing that is ‘wrong’ with you.
+A common way that men will self-sabotage a relationship is by focusing on the one thing that is “wrong” with you.

 This could be something as harmless as your voice.
-Anything that will give him a reason to opt-out of the relationship.
+Anything that will give him a reason to opt out of the relationship.

 7. Being inconsistent/ flaky